radiantlogic-v8/documentation-new/documentation/global-identity-builder-guide/integrate-configure-data-source.md

 ---
 title: Integrate and configure a Global Identity Builder custom data source
-description: Integrate and configure a Global Identity Builder custom data source
+description: Learn how to integrate custom identity data sources into the Global Identity Builder.
+A custom identity data source is defined as one that cannot be accessed via LDAP or JDBC.
 ---

 # Integrate and configure a Global Identity Builder custom data source